VeryCrazyDog/socketio-gol/README.md

 - World update only happens when there is at least one player connected.
 - When new cell is produced, it's color will be a [color mix](https://github.com/Qix-/color/blob/a6fce8808b1845bfd38a6ccc5b9a369e010ada82/index.js#L366) of all 3 cells around it.
+- Tested to work on Chrome, Firefox, Internet Explorer 11, Safari and Chrome for Android.

 ## Limitations